wgx-precy/escrow/docs/api-overview.md

 You can configure webhook endpoints via the API to be notified about events that happen in your Lianlian Pay account.

-Note: The Webhook APIs are not implemented yet.
-This is a Draft of the API design coming soon...